Cultural Diversity in the Australian Chamber Choir

-Australia has always been multicultural.
+Australia has always been culturally diverse.
 In 1788, when the First Fleet arrived from Britain, our country was inhabited by at least 250 indigenous tribes, each of them with their own culture and language.

 Australian Government policy towards indigenous people and other non-white races has not always been humane.
 Until 1969, Aboriginal children were customarily removed from their families to be educated and assimilated into white man’s culture.
 These people became known as “the stolen generations”.
 In 2010, following a public enquiry, Prime Minister Kevin Rudd delivered an official “Apology to the Stolen Generations” on behalf of all Australian people.
 Immigration to Australia by non-Europeans was restricted under a series of acts known as the “white Australia policy”, the remnants of which were finally dismantled in 1973.

-Hannah Spracklan-Holl (alto) joined the choir in 2013: “My father was born in Scotland and my mum is third generation Australian.
+Since joining the choir as an alto in 2013, Hannah Spracklan-Holl has completed a Bachelor of Music.
+She now works as a freelance violinist: “My father was born in Scotland and my mum is third generation Australian.
 Mum’s great grandfather came from Denmark and the name was originally spelled Hølle.
 We have a photo of my great grandfather’s family, taken at their home in Queensland, and we think that my great grandmother was probably indigenous.
 We haven’t really done enough research to be certain”.